Whatever you do, don’t touch Jennifer Lawrence's dog

 Two weeks ago Jennifer Lawrence's private jet had to make an emergency landing after one of its engines lost control.

-Thankfully Lawrence and her crew all made it safely to land but as you can imagine various media publications want to talk to her about her experience.
+Thankfully Lawrence and her crew all made it to the ground safely but as you can imagine various media publications want to talk to her about her experience.

 One TMZ photographer waited for the Hunger Games actress outside LAX airport to ask her if she has since been “scared off flying private”?